-Simple, easy to make Air Dried Plantain Chips.
-Perfect for a Whole 30, Paleo, Vegan and allergy free snack.
+Simple, easy to make Dehydrated Plantain Chips made in a dehydrator.
+Paleo, Vegan, Whole30 and allergy friendly.

 - Himalayan Pink Salt

-*The number of plantains you use depends on how many plantain chips you want to make and the size of your drier.
+*The number of plantains depends on how many plantain chips you want to make and the size of your dehydrator.
 Also, ripe or unripe plantains will work.
 I used ripe plantains, which turn out looking more yellow in color than unripe ones.
 Lastly, ripe plantain chips will have a sweeter taste and take longer to dry than unripe ones.

 **The time to dehydrate usually takes between 2-4 hours, depending on how thick you cut the plantains an their level of ripeness.

 Keywords: plantains, Paleo snack, whole30, no added sugar, vegan, allergy free